argoproj/argo-cd/docs/operator-manual/high_availability.md

 * The `ARGOCD_API_SERVER_REPLICAS` environment variable is used to divide [the limit of concurrent login requests (`ARGOCD_MAX_CONCURRENT_LOGIN_REQUESTS_COUNT`)](./user-management/index.md#failed-logins-rate-limiting) between each replica.
 * The `ARGOCD_GRPC_MAX_SIZE_MB` environment variable allows specifying the max size of the server response message in megabytes.
 The default value is 200.
 You might need to increase this for an Argo CD instance that manages 3000+ applications.
+* The `ARGOCD_GRPC_MAX_RETRIES` environment variable allows specifying the max number of retries for gRPC requests.
+The default value is 3.

 ### argocd-dex-server, argocd-redis